-An active site survey is similar to a passive survey, but the survey tools are connected to the network's access points.
-This allows for an array of information to be gathered, like network traffic, round-trip-time (RTT), throughput, and upload/download speeds.
+An active survey is similar to a passive survey, but the survey tools are connected to the network's access points.
+This allows for an array of information to be gathered, like network traffic, round-trip-time (RTT), throughput, access point locations, and upload/download speeds.

 Active site surveys are usually used to troubleshoot WiFi networks and measure the real-world performance of your network.
-They are generally more expensive and need to be conducted during business hours for the most accurate reporting, but it collects information that the other two survey types can’t provide.
+The active site surveys are generally more expensive and need to be conducted during business hours for the most accurate reporting.
+Still, it collects information the other two survey types can't provide.

 Why is a Networking Site Survey Necessary?

-This creates a challenge for IT teams because every space is different, from the ceiling height to the material selection and needs of an organization.
-A wireless survey will help engineers understand the RF behavior of a space to determine the feasibility of deploying a wireless network that can meet an organization's needs.
+This creates a challenge for IT teams because every space differs, from the ceiling height to the material selection and needs of an organization.
+A wireless survey will help engineers understand the RF behavior of an area to determine the feasibility of deploying a wireless network that can meet an organization's needs.

 Here are 3 reasons why site surveys are necessary:

-But remember, a wireless site survey is a snapshot.
+But remember, a wireless site survey is a snapshot of your wireless network.